mdda/deep-learning-workshop/ideas.md

 ## For TF&DL (2017-07-20) "Tips and Tricks":
   Whole span of stuff (in Keras?)
     Beginner, day-to-day, research

-  Define model once, with a parameter or two to vary Run very small examples with co-prime dimensionality Building model, include a 'probe' in the output vector
-    remove once model is done
+  Sam may cover :
     Is preprocessing 'finite'
       Do most preprocessing and save to SSD ahead of time (even if multi-GB) Rather than do it on-the-fly in Python

-  Keras : the point of fit_generator
-  Check on GPU occupancy : Low : batchsize
-  NumPy constant into Keras trick
-  Converting Slim to Keras (notebook)
-  Clean batching (chaining of generators)
+  Beginner :
+    Use other people's models
+    Try and understand whether they are well written or not

     Network sizing
       baseline
       back-of-envelope complexity
       3x factors
       No hyper-parameter search
         Instead move from DNN to CNN for MNIST

+  Day-to-day :
+    Run very small examples with co-prime dimensionality Building model, include a 'probe' in the output vector remove once model is done

+    Keras : the point of fit_generator
+      Clean batching (chaining of generators)

+    Check on GPU occupancy : Low : batchsize

+    NumPy constant into Keras trick

+    Converting Slim to Keras (notebook)

     Use DropOut ('free' generalisation enabler)
     Use BatchNorm (or 'cleaner' LayerNorm)  or SELU?
       WeightNorm (W_normalized = W/norm(W), no learned scale or bias, overall norm as opposed to channel-wise norm) RMSProp is ~BatchNorm for gradients
       - self scaling FTW (or Adam, etc)
     Hyperparameter search?
 Needs a lot of justification, IMHO

+  Research-y :
+    Define model once, with a parameter or two to vary